-If the student is asked to appear as part of the appeals process, a student may, but is not required, to submit a written statement in advance of the meeting.
+If the student is asked to appear as part of the appeals process, they may choose, but are not required, to submit a written statement before the meeting.
 At the meeting, the student will have the opportunity to make any relevant statements and provide their side of the story; the SAPC, Provost, or Program Director will have the opportunity to ask questions of the student and any other individuals that may appear before them to provide first-hand information regarding the matter.